rk-lindsey/chimes_lsq/example/README.txt

 from force matching.
 Both the spline and Chebyshev potentials are tested.

+h2o-3b: Test calculation for a Chebyshev 3-body interaction.
+This is experimental.

 h2o-nonlin: Perform nonlinear optimization of the overcoordination parameters used in force matching.